unicornultrafoundation/subnet-node/core/virtualbox/README.md

 6. **Network Configuration**: Set up SSH port forwarding for remote access
 7. **VM Startup**: Boot the VM with the new configuration

+### Job Management

+- **Job Status**: Jobs can be in `Pending`, `Running`, `Completed`, `Failed`, or `Cancelled` states
+- **Progress Monitoring**: Use `GetJobProgress` to check job status and results
+- **Job Cancellation**: Long-running jobs can be cancelled using `CancelJob`
+- **Automatic Cleanup**: Completed and failed jobs are automatically cleaned up after 24 hours

-This approach provides faster VM creation compared to installing from scratch, with consistent configuration across deployments.
+This approach provides faster VM creation compared to installing from scratch, with consistent configuration across deployments, while allowing for better resource management and user experience through asynchronous processing.

 ## Usage Examples